MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/ui-experiences.md

 ---
 title: Choosing the User Experience to Show or Hide Advanced Features | Microsoft Docs
-description: Learn what the Basic and Suite user experience tiers mean for the user interface, application areas, and your company in Dynamics 365 for Financials.
+description: Learn what the Basic and Suite user experience tiers mean for the user interface, application areas, and your company in Dynamics 365 Business edition.
 documentationcenter:
 author: edupont04
 ms.service: dynamics365-financials